Type 2 Diabetes Mellitus

 Adult stem cell therapy is designed to aid in the replacement and repair of aging and deteriorated tissues in the body.
 Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
 Stem cell therapy for Diabetes type 2 helps the body’s natural healing process work faster and more effectively.
 These advancements in the treatment of type 2 diabetes work to fully regenerate missing or damaged tissue that the body would not ordinarily regrow.
 Improvement in the following symptoms associated with T2DM have been observed:

 - Reduction in the required amount of insulin

 - Improved gastrointestinal function

-Using revolutionary technology, our physicians use adult stem cell therapy to offer a way to help heal or subside effects related to this widespread disease that has plagued us for too long.
+Using revolutionary technology, our physicians use stem cell therapy to offer a way to help heal or subside effects related to this widespread disease that has plagued us for too long.
 This breakthrough procedure revitalizes areas of the body that need assistance in achieving better health.
 In this era of regenerative medicine, a treatment to assist patients in their fight against this progressive disorder and the symptoms has been produced.
 This discovery in the treatment for T2DM helps replenish the damaged cells and achieve relief from the variety of complications associated with the condition.
-By modulating one’s immune system and aiding the body’s natural healing process work faster and more effectively, adipose stem cell therapy has shown the potential for improvement with the symptoms experienced from type 2 diabetes.
+By modulating one’s immune system and aiding the body’s natural healing process work faster and more effectively, stem cell therapy has shown the potential for improvement with the symptoms experienced from type 2 diabetes.